-Any business owner knows how vital organization is to their success—hours spent in the back office, reconciling numbers or accounting for lost merch is a futile effort.
+Any business owner knows organization is key to success.
+Hours spent in the back office, reconciling numbers or accounting for lost merch is a futile effort.
 The right technology is essential to your success (and your well being!).
 It saves you money, makes you more efficient and gives you time back to curate an excellent customer experience.

-Enter Ekos.
-Ekos started as recipe management software to help craft owners better manage their businesses with technology.
-Founded by two people with a passion for craft (and craft makers), in the past 8 years Ekos has grown into the international business management system you know today.
+Enter our main players.
+Founded by two people with a passion for craft—and craft makers—Ekos started as recipe management software to help craft owners better manage their businesses with technology.
+Over the last 8 years they’ve grown into an international business management system many of you know, and love, today.

-We’re delighted to share with you a conversation we had with Josh McKinney, the CEO and one of the masterminds behind this revolutionary company.
+We’re delighted to share our conversation with Josh McKinney, the CEO and one of the masterminds behind this revolutionary company.

 Founders of Ekos, Greg Forehand (left) and Josh McKinney (right)